-Note: Authority cited: Sections 133, 5307, 5309 and 5708, Labor Code.
-Reference: Sections 5000, 5501, 5505 and 5900 et seq., Labor Code; and Rules 2.111(1) and 8.204(b)(10)(D), California Rules of Court.
+Reference: Sections 5000, 5501, 5505 and 5900 et seq., Labor Code; 10205.12, title 8, California Code of Regulations; and Rules 2.111(1) and 8.204(b)(10)(D), California Rules of Court.

 § 10525.
-Petition for Increased or Decreased Compensation - Serious and Willful Misconduct.
+Petition for Increased or Decreased Compensation -- Serious and Willful Misconduct.

-(a) Any claim(s) that an injury was caused by either the serious and willful misconduct of the employee or of the employer must be separately pleaded and must set out in sufficient detail the specific basis upon which a claim is founded.
-When a claim of serious and willful misconduct is based on more than one theory, the petition shall set forth each theory separately.

-(b) Whenever a claim of serious and willful misconduct is predicated upon the violation of a particular safety order, the petition shall set forth the correct citation or reference and all of the particulars required by Labor Code section 4553.1.
+- (a) Any claim(s) that an injury was caused by either the serious and willful misconduct of the employee or of the employer must be separately pleaded and must set out in sufficient detail the specific basis upon which a claim is founded.
+When a claim of serious and willful misconduct is based on more than one theory, the petition shall set forth each theory separately. - (b) Whenever a claim of serious and willful misconduct is predicated upon the violation of a particular safety order, the petition shall set forth the correct citation or reference and all of the particulars required by Labor Code section 4553.1.

-Note: Authority cited: Sections 133 and 5307, Labor Code.
 Reference: Sections 4550, 4551, 4552, 4553 and 4553.1, Labor Code.

-§ 10528.
-Petition for Increased Compensation - Discrimination Under Labor Code Section 132a.
+§ 10447.10528.
+Pleadings---- Petition for Increased Compensation - Discrimination under Labor Code Section 132a.

-Any person seeking to initiate proceedings under Labor Code section 132a other than prosecution for misdemeanor must file a petition setting forth specifically and in detail the nature of each violation alleged, facts relied upon and the relief sought.
-Each alleged violation must be separately pleaded.
+Any person seeking to initiate proceedings under Labor Code section 132a other than prosecution for misdemeanor must file a petition therefor setting forth specifically and in detail the nature of each violation alleged, and facts relied upon, to show the same and the relief sought.
+Each alleged violation must be separately pleaded. so that the adverse party or parties and the Workers' Compensation Appeals Board may be fully advised of the specific basis upon which the charge is founded.